 A little research helps

 Sometimes things only make sense after you have taken the time to find out a bit more about it.
-Do yourself a favour and just do a quick google after your trip and see what turns up, it could give you quite a different perspective from your actual experience.
+Do yourself a favour and do a quick google after your art experience and see what turns up, it could give you quite a different perspective from your actual experience.
 I do a lot of research and fact checking for my blog posts, and I’m actually quite happy to do it because I really do come away with a better, more in-depth understanding at the end.
 Take down some key names or pointers if you can so you’ll know what to look for later on.

 So, the next time you visit a place, don’t automatically skip all the museums and galleries, and remember that art often exists beyond these spaces as well!